 Now, should you be focusing more on managing your existing corpus or be worried about where your next SIP installment should go?

-Through my interaction with limited number of clients, I have seen that the focus is more on fresh investments.
-They do not share equal concern for existing investments.
-For some reason, fresh investments get disproportionately greater attention than the existing investments.
+Through my interaction with a limited number of clients, I have seen that the focus is more on fresh investments.
+They do not share an equal concern for existing investments.
+For some reason, fresh investments get disproportionately greater attention than existing investments.

 This, to me, is quite bizarre.
 The part reason is that most of them have existing investments in safe debt instruments such as EPF/PPF, which provide almost guaranteed and fixed returns.
 Hence, there is not much to tinker around with.